grassrootseconomics/docs.grassecon.org/docs/ops.md

 ## Humanitarian Support

-1. **Stakeholder Gatherings and Trainings**: These are similar to the steps mentioned in Voucher creation, but will often involve a wider range of stakeholders including local government.
+1. **Stakeholder Gatherings and Training**: These are similar to the steps mentioned in Voucher creation, but will often involve a wider range of stakeholders including local government.
 1. **Capacity Building**: When identifying resources that people have to share – gaps in those resources compared to need often arise.
 Filling these gaps through training and asset development can help the community have a solid framework for voucher redemption.
 1. **Evidence based support**
-    1. **SDG Indexing**: Data from CIC circulation and endorsments from validators is indexed based on Sustainable Development Goals and a rank and reward can be calculated for support
+    1. **SDG Indexing**: Data from CIC circulation and endorsements from validators is indexed based on Sustainable Development Goals and a rank and reward can be calculated for support
-    1. **Donor Support**: Donors can be rewarded with SDG impact data in the form of a certificate (NFTs) they can also followup on future impacts.
+    1. **Donor Support**: Donors can be rewarded with SDG impact data in the form of a digital certificate they can also followup on future impacts.
     1. **Aid Treasuries**: Based on results from SDG Indexing a Humanitarian organization can choose to purchase vouchers with donor funds (held in *Aid Treasuries*).
     1. **Redistribution**: Based on results from SDG Indexing CICs held in *Aid Treasuries* can be redistribute directly to those people in need.